Lebesgue's Density Theorem and definable selectors for ideals: Trees and density points

 \section{Trees and density points}

-In this section we review some notation and introduce some terminology, including our notion of density point, in a way that allows us to treat \emph{both}, $D_\I$ as defined in \eqref{intro definition density points} for strongly linked tree ideals \emph{and} $D_{\I_\mu}$, our variant of density point for the null ideal from \eqref{intro definition variant null ideal} simultaneously.
+In this section we review some notation and introduce some terminology, including our notion of density point, in a way that allows us to treat \emph{both} $D_\I$, as defined in \eqref{intro definition density points} for strongly linked tree ideals, \emph{and} $D_{\I_\mu}$, our variant of the density operator for the null ideal from \eqref{intro definition variant null ideal}, simultaneously.

 Recall that we write $\baseset$ to mean either $2$ (i.e., $\{0,1\}$) or $\omega$ (i.e., $\NN$).
 We consider subtrees $T$ of ${}^{<\omega}\baseset$ and write

 for the set of branches through $T$.
 A tree $T$ is \emph{perfect} if it has no end nodes and some splitting node above each node.
 Let